-Bowness Primary School acknowledge that reading is key to effective learning and as such it has a very high priority and profile in our school.
+Bowness Primary School acknowledges that reading is key to effective learning and as such it has a very high priority and profile in our school.
 Children are encouraged to take great pleasure in reading, to read independently, leading to good progress and an appreciation of books.
 We aim to cultivate a love of reading which will remain with the children for life.
 We support our children to become language rich.
 At Bowness Primary we believe this is best achieved through reading widely across the curriculum, for information and for pleasure.

 In the Foundation Stage classes we engage in ‘book talk’.
 Children learn to handle books, they are encouraged to talk constantly about what is happening and they begin to recognise a few keywords.
 All this is happening alongside a phonics programme called Letters and Sounds so that children can always apply the skills to the books they are reading.
 Children listen to stories daily, joining in with repetitive language, actions and rhyme.

 In Year 1 and Year 2, as well as continuing the structured programme of teaching phonics, there is also a focus on comprehension and we continue to promote reading for enjoyment.
 Children continue to listen to stories daily and all children have an opportunity to read individually with an adult.
 We use home reading books that are carefully levelled to move on the readers quickly in line with their phonic understanding.
-In addition to this, Guided Reading takes place daily.
+In addition to this, class reading takes place daily.
 During this time we will develop the children’s skills so they become speedy readers and further develop word recognition and comprehensive skills.
-We have a range of guided reading books so over the years the children will experience many different types of texts.
+We have a range of books so over the years the children will experience many different types of texts.

 Our aim is to see most children reading fluently by the time they start Key Stage 2.
 We also want to make sure the children’s understanding of the text is in line with their ability to read fluently.